Cobb Building (Seattle)

 The Cobb Building is an eleven-story building in Seattle, Washington.
 It was the third structure in Seattle's Metropolitan Tract and the only surviving of several buildings in the 10-acre tract of its design that once lined both sides of 4th Avenue.
+Located at 1301 4th Avenue at the corner of 4th Avenue and University Street.
 The Howells & Stokes architectural firm designed the building and sent Albert H. Albertson to supervise its 1909-1910 construction.
 Sculpted Native American ornaments at the 9th and 10th floor cornice are attributed to Victor G. Schneider.
 An early example of a high-rise medical office center, the Cobb Building later became commercial office space and recently was renovated for apartments.